-- What percentage of the time services will be available
+- Availability and uptime -- the percentage of the time services will be available.

 - Usage statistics that will be provided.

 An SLA may specify availability, performance and other parameters for different types of customer infrastructure -- internal networks, servers and infrastructure components such as uninterruptable power supplies, for example.

 In addition to establishing performance metrics, an SLA may include a plan for addressing downtime and documentation for how the service provider will compensate customers in the event of a contract breach.
 Service credits are a typical remedy.
 Here, the service provider issues credits to the customer based on an SLA-specified calculation.
 Service providers, for example, might provide credits commensurate with the amount of time it exceeded the SLA's performance guarantee.

 The SLA will also include a section detailing exclusions, that is, situations in which an SLA's guarantees -- and penalties for failing to meet them -- don't apply.
 The list might include events such as natural disasters or terrorist acts.
 This section is sometimes referred to as a force majeure clause, which aims to excuse the service provider from events beyond its control.